ansible/community/group-security/README.md

 ## Meetings

-We are holding a weekly community meeting at #ansible-security IRC channel at **15:00 UTC**.
+We are holding a weekly community meeting at #ansible-security IRC channel at **15:00 UTC every Monday**.
 The IRC channel is the main and official place to contact the members.
 For specific issues and feature requests, follow the standard Ansible issues/PRs workflow.

 ## Working Group Goals